Industry Insights

 Future viewers may incorporate augmented reality (AR) or virtual reality (VR) interfaces for even more immersive exploration of tissue structures.

-In every scenario, the laboratory information system remains the linchpin, ensuring data integrity, interoperability, and compliance while giving pathologists and clinicians the complete picture they need.
+Across all use cases, the LIS system remains the central hub, maintaining data integrity, interoperability, and compliance while ensuring that pathologists and clinicians have a complete and accurate picture to support better decision-making.

-Learn More: Digital Pathology: The Future is Here
+Discover More: Digital Pathology - The Future is Here

 Conclusion: Unlocking the Full Potential of Digital Pathology Requires Unification

-Digital pathology represents a transformative leap in laboratory medicine, but its true power only emerges when AI, digital viewers, and pathology lab management tools seamlessly mesh within a unified lab information system.
+Digital pathology represents a transformative leap in laboratory medicine; however, its true power emerges when AI, digital viewers, and pathology lab management tools seamlessly mesh within a unified laboratory information system.
 By modeling every stage of a case - from specimen arrival and scanning to AI-supported diagnosis and final sign-out - the LIS orchestrates a streamlined, high-efficiency workflow that ultimately improves patient care.

 Laboratories that embrace this integrated approach stand to benefit from: